christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 #### Threat Modeling Standard
  - *Structure:* Template response.
- - *Format:* Markdown documentation prefered using a known template.
+ - *Format:* Markdown documentation preferred using a known template.
  - *Methods of work implementation:* Team analysis and recording of results.
  - *Project Artifact Location:* Project Management documents repository.
  - *Periodicity of Update:* Inception and each secondary semantic release.